Rurusetto/rurusetto/content/posts/sandbox/index.md

 ### list of sandbox game

+- Visualizer (From mvis)
 - 2048 Game
 - FlappyDon (FlappyBird but change a bird to pippidon)

 # controls

+### Visualizer

+No main controls but moving the cursor to the right side of the screen will reveal a panel containing adjustable visualizer settings, along with the track player.

 ### 2048 Game